tkerr/ab3gy-qrzrtlogger/README.md

 For WSJT-X integration, edit the `wsjtx` section IP address and port to match your Reporting UDP server fields.
 See https://wsjt.sourceforge.io/wsjtx-doc/wsjtx-main-2.6.1.html#REPORTING

-Run the application interactively in a console or terminal window, for example:
+Run the application in a console or terminal window, for example:
-`python -i qrzrtlogger.py qrzrtlogger.yml`
+`python qrzrtlogger.py qrzrtlogger.yml`
 The application will wait for logged QSO UDP messages over the specified ports and will format them and send them to QRZ.com.
+See `print_usage()` in `qrzrtlogger.py` for more options.

-The application starts multiple threads that run continuously.
-To gracefully stop the threads and exit the application, type `stop()` in the console window and wait for the threads to exit.
-Exit Python by typing `quit()`.
+To exit the application, type Ctrl-C in the terminal window.
+The application will terminate all threads and then exit.

 ## Author
 Tom Kerr AB3GY